 Skip to main content

-Leaving a Gift in your Will is a generous act of love that can make a world of difference to future generations of Australians with glaucoma.
+Leaving a Gift in your Will is a generous act of love that will make a world of difference to future generations of Australians.

 "I have needed cataract surgery, two glaucoma laser surgery procedures and an emergency trabeculectomy.
 Glaucoma Australia has educated and encouraged me throughout the years and to leave a Gift in my Will is how I have decided to help everyone beat invisible glaucoma!"